Do I have to live on campus?

 Is there wireless internet in the halls?

 Yes, there is wireless internet in the residence halls and several locations throughout campus.

 Are the halls safe?

-The Office of Residence Life and the Office of Safety & Security work very closely together to provide for the safety and well-being of all residents.
+The Office of Residence Life and the Office of Public Safety work very closely together to provide for the safety and well-being of all residents.
 However, the halls are only as safe as each resident makes them.
-Residents are encouraged to always lock their doors and windows (even when just going down the hall to use the restroom), to not allow non-Wesley students into the hall, and to report suspicious behavior to Security or a residence life staff member.
+Residents are encouraged to always lock their doors and windows (even when just going down the hall to use the restroom), to not allow non-Wesley students into the hall, and to report suspicious behavior to Public Safety or a residence life staff member.

 What is my address?

 Residents are given a mailbox (NOT P.O.
 Box) in the mail room on the basement floor of the College Center.
 Here is a Sample of what to expect for your address:

 Dover, DE 19901